Computable analysis on the space of marked groups: Vocabulary about numberings

 \end{defn}

-Of course, whether a function $f$ between numbered spaces $(X,\nu)$ and $(Y,\mu)$ is computable only depends on its behavior on the set of $\nu$-computable points of $X$.
-The following is a simple consequence of the fact that the composition of computable functions (defined on $\mathbb{N}$) is computable: \begin{lem} If $(X,\nu)$, $(Y,\mu)$ and $(Z,\tau)$ are numbered sets, the composition of a $(\nu,\mu)$-computable function with a $(\mu,\tau)$-computable function is $(\nu,\tau)$-computable. \end{lem}
+Whether a function $f$ between subnumbered spaces $(X,\nu)$ and $(Y,\mu)$ is computable only depends on its behavior on the set of $\nu$-computable points of $X$.
+The following is a simple consequence of the fact that the composition of computable functions (defined on $\mathbb{N}$) is computable: \begin{lem} If $(X,\nu)$, $(Y,\mu)$ and $(Z,\tau)$ are subnumbered sets, the composition of a $(\nu,\mu)$-computable function with a $(\mu,\tau)$-computable function is $(\nu,\tau)$-computable. \end{lem}